briandgomez/Study/Security+/Security Operations.md

     - Enumeration
         - When referring to monitoring/asset tracking, it means listing and labeling each asset (i.e. hardware, software, or data) so it can be tracked, managed and secured properly

-- Disposal/decommissioning
+- Sanitization
     - Remove all data.
-It wont be used again
+It wont be used again.
+    - There are different use cases (i.e. clean a hard drive for future use, permanently delete a single file)
+    - If data is completely removed, the device can be used by someone else without worrying if the new user can access the old data

 - Destruction
     - Physically destroy hardware